sidtharthanan/go-auto-cfg/README.md

 ```
 The above command will parse `schema.yml` file and generates `config.auto.go` file.
 This file will be located at `configuration` directory under `config` package.

+To automate the code generation part, you could use `go generate` tool.